 SWOTVAC is the time to consolidate what you’ve learned.
 Now is the time to catch up on lectures, readings and notes, or dig out the academic sources you’ll need before you dive into memorising a semesters worth of content.

 A healthy diet is key to unlocking the stamina to power through a 3-hour exam, but when you’re stressed it’s easy to let it fall by the wayside.
 Make sure you’re eating healthy (fruits, veggies, good fats and protein) and not skipping meals.
 And hard as it may be, try not to overdo the sugar and caffeine.
 Sugar crashing can affect your concentration.
 If you ‘need’ caffeine, try to limit your intake to 1-2 cups a day.

 In a pinch, pulling an all-nighter may seem tempting.
 But research shows a solid 7-hour night of sleep will have your mind and body operating at their best, and improves information retention.
 A healthy sleep schedule will also help you wake up for those (objectively evil) early morning online exams.

 7 — Take care of your wellbeing

 While grades are important, make sure you’re taking care of your mental health and wellbeing.
 Exercise, do what relaxes you, and reward yourself for your hard work — you deserve it!
 If you need support, reach out to a friend or loved one for a chat.
 There’s also the UniMelb CAPS service free for you to access, which is open throughout exam time and semester breaks.

 You’re almost there!
 Just a couple more weeks to go.
 Do your best, but don’t forget your value isn’t dependent on your grades.
-Always priorities your mental health, and remember that you that you have a strong support system behind you.
+Always prioritise your mental health, and remember that you have a strong support system behind you.
 Good luck and all the best for your exams and assignments!